TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 	There is no fallback to the files that are delivered with an extension!
 	Therefore you need to copy all original templates to this folder before you set this TypoScript setting.

-``view.pluginNamespace``
-	This can be used to specify an alternative namespace for the plugin.
-	Use this to shorten the extbase default plugin namespace or to access arguments from other extensions by setting this option to their namespace.

 ``_LOCAL_LANG``
 	Under this key you can modify localized strings for this extension.